 The Documentary Photographer of the Year (DPOTY) competition is organised by the Royal Photographic Society's Documentary Special Interest Group.

-Want to put your documentary skills to the test?
 The 2019 RPS Documentary Photographer of the Year competition will be opening for submissions from the 30 April 2019.
-The competition is open and free to all RPS members.

 We have made a few changes this year to simplify the process.
 We are looking for documentary projects consisting of 5 to 6 images (monochrome or colour) on a subject of your own choosing.
 The judges will be looking for work that is representative of the subject matter and displays a strong visual narrative.